mananapr/cfiles/README.md

 For storing bookmarks, `cfiles` uses `$HOME/.cache/cfiles/bookmarks` file.
 Bookmarks are stored in the form `<key>:<path>`.
 You can either edit this file directly or press `m` in `cfiles` to add new bookmarks.

+`cfiles` looks for external scripts in the `$HOME/.cache/cfiles/scripts` directory.
+Make sure the scripts are executable before moving them to the scripts directory.

 ## Why C?
 I wanted to improve my C and learn ncurses so I decided this would be an ideal project.